Skip to content

 What is Affirmative Action?

 Federal law requires that the University of Utah, as a recipient of federal funding, has certain obligations to take affirmative steps in the recruitment process, and that applicants and employees are provided equal opportunity in the hiring process and during their employment.
-Affirmative Action at the University of Utah promotes race and gender diversity in employment by recruiting women and minorities into the applicant pools.
+Affirmative Action at the University of Utah promotes equal opportunity in employment by recruiting people from all backgrounds into the applicant pools.

 Does affirmative action mean special preference is given to minority groups or that there are quotas?